 - Osaka Castle played an important role in unifying the country during the Azuchi-Momoyama period, and is a major landmark today.

 - Himeji Castle is Japan’s most well-preserved castle and a national treasure.
 Because of its white walls and elegant appearance, it is nicknamed Shirasagijo (White Heron Castle).

 21. Spot a geiko in Kyoto.

-Now it is extremely expensive to attend an actual geiko/geisha performance.
-These entertainment dinners can cost 80,000 yen (~$765 USD or $1,000 CAD) or more.
+It is extremely expensive to attend an actual geiko/geisha performance with entertainment dinners costing up to 80,000 yen (~$765 USD or $1,000 CAD) or more.
 However, that is not to say you can’t spot a geiko or maiko in the streets.